EventStacks/website/pages/posts/asyncapi-v3-request-reply.md

 asyncapi: 3.0.0

 info:
-  title: Ping/pong example for replier with static reply channel
+  title: Ping/pong example for replier
   version: 1.0.0
   description: Example with a replier that returns the response on a different channel than the request happened on.